What Is Fault In Tennis? (The True Meaning Of This Popular Term In Tennis!)

 Unlawful Ball Discharge; The ball should be released by the server with only one hand.
 The only exception is for one-handed players, who sometimes use the racket to pull out the ball.

-A Miss; a fault also happens when a server moves while making the serves and still miss the ball.
+A Miss; a fault also happens when a server moves while making the serves and still misses the ball.
 However, if a serve doesn’t mean to shoot the ball even after releasing it to the air, he/she will be required to retake the serve, and no fault is committed.
-A fault is also committed whenever the tennis ball, prior to bouncing, hits any other item apart from the opponent’s body, racket, or the net cord.
-For instance, if the tennis ball hits the net post, then bounces into the appropriate court, the service is nevertheless a fault.
+A fault is also committed whenever the tennis ball, prior to bouncing, hits any other item apart from the opponent’s body, racket, or net cord.
+For instance, if the tennis ball hits the net post, and then bounces into the appropriate court, the service is nevertheless a fault.

-A play stops immediately after a fault is being committed.
-After the first fault foul committed, the serve will be given another chance to make the service.
+A play stops immediately after a fault is committed.
+After the first fault foul is committed, the serve will be given another chance to make the service.
 If after this chance, the server commits the same fault foul to make it two in a row, then the point will be awarded to the opposition.
 This is popularly known as a double fault.

 Serve In Tennis